WarpZephyr/Similar-Resolution-Calculator/README.md

 Over and over until it gets to your specified Iterations, each number would be a height, it checks to see if there's a valid width to go with it, which resolutions are valid?
 Any within the determined aspect ratio that aren't decimal

-The default for "Iterations" is your inputted Height * 2
+The default for "Iterations" is your inputted Height

 The next input box "Divisible By" is covered in the next section

 # How do I filter results?
-"Divisible By" will only show you results divisible by your specified number, the number 1 will be used by default or in the case you input an invalid number such as 0,
+"Divisible By" will only show you results divisible by your specified number, the number 1 will be used by default if there is no input

 So if you only wanted resolutions in the tens, like 480, 720, 1080, 1440, it'll only show resolutions in the tens if you put 10 in "Divisible By"
 If you have any questions please feel free to ask